cmu-sei/crucible/docs/blueprint/index.md

 - Url
 - Open in a New Tab

-After adding these data fields, it should be mapped to the appropriate Gallery field.
+After adding these data fields, these should be mapped to their appropriate Gallery field.
 This can be done by selecting an option from the **Gallery Article Parameter** dropdown when adding/editing a data field.

 ##### Gallery Cards Tab

-On this tab, Gallery Cards can be added to be psuhed from Blueprint.
+On this tab, [Gallery Cards](#glossary) can be added to be pushed from Blueprint.
 These are the different cards presented in the Gallery Wall and where different articles related to that card can be found.

 ![Blueprint Gallery Cards OE](../assets/img/blueprintGalleryCards.png)